10 FCS Matchups We’re Looking Forward to in the 2023 Season

 7. North Carolina Central vs North Carolina A&T (9/9)

 This should be an intriguing early-season North Carolina, HBCU battle.
-North Carolina Central is coming off a big 2022 season winning the Celebration Bowl over undefeated Jackson State and claiming its first HBCU National Title as a member of the FCS (the Eagles have won HBCU National Titles as members of Division 2).
+North Carolina Central is coming off a big 2022 season winning the Celebration Bowl over undefeated Jackson State and claiming its first HBCU National Title as a member of the FCS (the Eagles have won HBCU National Titles as members of Division II).
 They have loads of talent back in 2023 including quarterback Davius Richard who accounted for 3,449 yards and 40 TDs passing and rushing in 2022.
 Richard was the MEAC offensive player of the year as was defensive back Khalil Baker who recorded 61 tackles and 4 interceptions to lead a stingy NCCU defense.

 As for North Carolina A&T, change is afoot.
 2023 will be the school’s first year in the CAA for football and the first year of Vinson Brown’s tenure as head coach.
 The Aggies went 7-4 last year but lost some important weapons on both sides of the ball.
 The starting quarterback, running back, and top three receivers have departed from the offense.
 On defense, the linebacking group was crushed with the losses of Tyquan King, Jacob Roberts, and Joseph Stuckey, who were the top three tacklers in 2022.
 NCAT looks to be in rebuilding mode and the early season tussle against a strong NCCU team will shine some light on what they need to do to compete in the CAA this year and beyond.
 At the same time, it will be important for NCCU to play well from the start of the season if they want to repeat as HBCU National champs.